CESNET/eInfra-docs/docs.it4i/software/numerical-languages/octave.md

 $ octave
 ```

 To run Octave in batch mode, write an Octave script, then write a bash jobscript and execute via the `qsub` command.
-By default, Octave will use 24 threads on Salomon when running MKL kernels.
+By default, Octave will use 128 threads on Karolina when running MKL kernels.

 ```bash
 #!/bin/bash